THE SALT AM (A LEGACY STORY )

-Ida and my sister were great friends when my sister was a police officer working the inner city beat for over twenty five years.
+Ida and my sister were great friends when my sister was a police officer working the inner city beat for over twenty seven years.
 They had occasion to work together on many things.
 When my sister died she had intended to leave Ida a special picture which hung in her apartment of two African sisters aptly entitled,”We Are Sisters”.
 She believed it personified the connection we had with Ida.
 Unfortunately it was never able to happen as the picture had been given to someone else before her wishes were known.
 But, Ida knew it was the heart’s desire of my sister and that touched her and was enough.

 In our own way, we are sisters.
 My sister Trula often signed some of her artistic works with “Sister of the wind, blood of the wolf” in deference to our Oklahoma heritage (it being the state of the Five Civilized Tribes).
 I would like to end this legacy story by saying that we, Ida and I, are “Sister’s of the Wind, and ever shall be”.

 In that spirit of “Ohana,” when I wrote one of the novels for my Greyhound Lady Walking suspense series, and it was lightly based on cases from my own life and that of some family members including my sister.
 I included a main character utilizing the name Ida, and basing it on Dr. Ida’s strengths, integrity, and amazing gift of working with people and always bringing out their strengths, and helping them become the best they can be.
 A protector and defender of those she loves.